 I worked at US Bureau of Economic Analysis (More than a year)

 I applied online.
-The process took 3 weeks – interviewed at US Bureau of Economic Analysis.
+I interviewed at US Bureau of Economic Analysis.

 Let us know if we're missing any workplace or industry recognition –